A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 An overpacked filter basket is a common culprit behind a stuck Moka Pot.

-Adding too much coffee to the filter basket creates unnecessary pressure and resistance in the brewing process, making it difficult for water to pass through the grounds and into your coffee.
+Adding too much coffee to the basket creates unnecessary pressure and resistance in the brewing process, making it difficult for water to pass through the grounds and into your coffee.

 Always use the correct amount of coffee for your pot size to avoid this issue.